 Exception Hierarchy

-Browser History Management

-Common Utilities
+Exception would be handled by creating base exception class that would be inherited by all

+Child exceptions.It would contain error status codes that would represent the exception type.

+Following types of exceptions can be handled:-

+Data (Dao)related exceptions

+Framework related exception

 Portal Application Design Reference

 Portal application sits on top of portal framework architecture and will make use of the various components to render the UI.
 As the framework architecture is based on loosely coupled components spread around multiple layers, it will make use of the components in a standard fashion to maximize the usage of the components.